publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch25/schVII/m__us_usc_t30_s1300.md

     (e) __Inclusion and enforcement of terms and conditions of leases__

-        With respect to leases issued after August 3, 1977, the Secretary shall include and enforce terms and conditions in addition to those required by subsections (c) and (d) of this section as may be requested by the Indian tribe in such leases.
+        With respect to leases issued after August 3, 1977, the Secretary shall include and enforce terms and conditions in addition to those required by subsections (c) and (d) as may be requested by the Indian tribe in such leases.

     (f) __Approval of changes in terms and conditions of leases__